Shaniwar Wada: Palaces

-The important buildings in the palace includes the Thorlya Rayancha Diwankhana (Marathi:The court reception hall of the eldest royal, meaning Baji Rao I), Naachacha Diwankhana (Dance Hall), and Juna Arsa Mahal (Old Mirror Hall).
+The important buildings in the palace includes the Thorlya Rayancha Diwankhana (Marathi: the court reception hall of the eldest royal, meaning Baji Rao I), Naachacha Diwankhana (Dance Hall), and Juna Arsa Mahal (Old Mirror Hall).

 Since the buildings were destroyed in the fire of 1828, only descriptions of the living areas of the fort are available.
 All the state halls in the buildings are said to have doorways with exquisitely carved teak arches, with ornamental teardrop teak pillars shaped like Suru (cypress tree) trunks supporting the ceilings, which were covered with beautiful teak tracery, carved creepers and flowers.
 Exquisite glass chandeliers hung from the ceilings.
 The floors were made of highly polished marble, arranged in a mosaic pattern and adorned with rich Persian rugs.
 The walls contained paintings with scenes from the Hindu epics, the Ramayana and the Mahabharata.

-The buildings are said to have been designed and constructed by well-known artisans, including Shivaram Krishna, Devaji Sutar, Kondaji Sutar, Morarji Patharwat Bhojraja (an inlay-work expert from Jaipur) and Ragho (a painter).
+The buildings are said to have been designed and constructed by well-known artisans, including Shivaram Krishna Khasgiwale, Devaji Sutar, Kondaji Sutar, Morarji Patharwat Bhojraja (an inlay-work expert from Jaipur) and Ragho (a painter).

 It is said that the Shaniwarwada complex was seven storeys high.
 On the top floor was the residence of the Peshwa which was called Meghadambari.
 It is said that the spire of Jñāneśvar temple at Alandi, 17 km away, could be seen from there.